dc232/Google_test_task/README.md

 Please note that in the futre I will incoperate the deafult arguments such as ```"smart-radio-198517"``` into the runme script via variables so that the infrastructure can be provisioned via 2 script

 ## Overall Load balancer archetechture
-The overall load balancer is described to be
+The overall HTTP(S) load balancer is described to be

 ![basic-http-load-balancer](https://user-images.githubusercontent.com/11795947/37981742-6a77da3c-31e6-11e8-9e25-0521f332ddfa.jpg)

+more information can be found via the following link https://cloud.google.com/compute/docs/load-balancing/http/

 via the runme the following terraform files are run
 - static_IP/Secrets.tf